 An approval is required for a skip bin to be placed on public land.
 If the skip bin is placed wholly on private property, no permit is required.

 2 days - $31

 You must apply at least 5 days prior to the intended date of placement.
 Failure to provide all relevant information required as part of the application may result in the assessment of the application being delayed and/or the application being refused.

-Approval will be granted for the placement of a bin on public land for a maximum of 10 days.
+Approval can be granted for the placement of a bin on public land for a maximum of 14 days but only a maximum of 7 days if placed on the roadway.
 If a longer period is required a new application must be lodged and a further fee paid.
 Despite any approval, council reserves the right to order the removal of a skip bin if it is not placed in accordance with the placement of skip bins on public land policy or if the bin (or associated activity) causes a risk to public safety or harm to the environment.

 Shipping containers are not permitted on council property, including roadway, footpaths or nature strips.